uwdata/color-naming-in-different-languages/model/translation_loss/README.md

 You can find the calculated "most accurate" translation for a term by finding the term pair with the smallest distance.

-You can also compare the LAB distances to the estimated "Just Noticeable Difference" value of 2.3 LAB distance (SHARMA G.: Digital Color Imaging Handbook.
-CRC press, 2002).
+You can also compare the LAB distances to the estimated "Just Noticeable Difference" value of .02 Oklab distance.

 ## Translation Loss Files